kvv190001/ItineraryMaster/README.md

 - Users can choose from a list of available destinations to assign to a trip.
 - Users can view all trips associated with a given destination.
 - Users can view a trip's budget, description, date, and entertainment options.
+- Users can upvote entertainment options to help the group decide the destination.

 ---